 Center for Student Success, Bldg 17,

 Shoshaunee is a descendant of the Tulalip and Tlingit and Haida tribes.
 She earned her Associate of Arts and Science- General Direct Transfer from NWIC in 2013 and is currently pursuing her Bachelor of Arts- CARE and plans to graduate June 2019.
 Currently, Shoshaunee serves as the First Year Experience Advisor, advising students within their first 45 credits of college.
 She also helps advise Running Start students, and serves as the temporary Testing Center Coordinator.

 Julia Orloff is a graduate of the Bachelor of Science in Native Environmental Science program at Northwest Indian College.
 She recently completed a Post-Graduate certificate in Academic Leadership through the Fielding Graduate University focused on women in STEM and initiatives in higher education, specifically at TCUs.
 She has a degree in Electro-Mechanical Technology.
-Julia is a current member of the Board of Directors of the Domestic Violence and Sexual Assault Services of Whatcom County.
 Currently, Julia serves as the Native Environmental Science Advisor and is a member of the National Advising Organization – NACADA.
 In her spare time, Julia enjoys showcasing her talent through traditional arts.
 Julia is an Aleut tribal member.

 Career counseling is available for students in the following areas: